kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	#.
 Estimate limits that you would expect to contain this stable region of operation just by looking at the plots.
 	#.
 Then calculate preliminary control limits (UCL, LCL), using the formula shown in this section.
 They agree with limits in the previous step.
 	#.
 Test your chart on **new, unused** data.
 This new data should contain both common and special cause operation.
 	#.
 How does your chart work?
 Quantify the type I error using a testing data set that contains only common cause data.
 Quantify type II error from a testing data set containing known problems.
-Adjust the limits and control chart parameters (e.g. :math:`\lambda`) if necessary.
-You may even have to resort to a different variable, or a different control chart.
+Adjust the limits and monitoring chart parameters (e.g. :math:`\lambda`) if necessary.
+You may even have to resort to a different variable, or a different chart.
 	#.
 Run the chart on your desktop computer for a couple of days.
 When you detect an unusual event, go and check with the process operators and verify the event.
 Would they have reacted to it, had they known about it?
 Or, would this have been a false alarm?
 You may need to refine your limits, or the value you are plotting again.
 	#.
-Remember that this form of control charting is not an expert system - it will not diagnose problems: you have to use your engineering knowledge by looking at patterns in the chart, and use knowledge of other process events.
+Remember that this form of charting is not an expert system - it will not diagnose problems: you have to use your engineering knowledge by looking at patterns in the chart, and use knowledge of other process events.
 	#.
 Demonstrate the system to your colleagues and manager.
 But show them economic estimates of the value of early detection.
 They are usually not interested in the plots alone, so convert the statistics into monetary values.
 	#.
 Installation and operator training will take time.
 This assumes that you have real-time data acquisition systems and real-time processing systems in place - most companies do.
 You will have to work with your company's IT staff to get this implemented.
 	#.
 Listen to your operators for what they want to see.
 Use principles of :ref:`good data visualization <SECTION-data-visualization>` to reduce unnecessary information.
 Make your plots interactive - if you click on an unusual point it should "drill-down" and give you more information and historical context.